JuanitoFatas/Guides/guides/edge/configuring.md

 * `config.log_level` defines the verbosity of the Rails logger.
 This option defaults to `:debug` for all modes except production, where it defaults to `:info`.

-* `config.log_tags` accepts a list of methods that respond to `request` object.
+* `config.log_tags` accepts a list of methods that the `request` object responds to.
 This makes it easy to tag log lines with debug information like subdomain and request id - both very helpful in debugging multi-user production applications.

 * `config.logger` accepts a logger conforming to the interface of Log4r or the default Ruby `Logger` class.
 Defaults to an instance of `ActiveSupport::Logger`, with auto flushing off in production mode.